-We provide details of the state evolution in the double-

-slit experiment, considering both cases where the particle's position by the slits is measured and where it is not.
+We provide details of the state evolution in the doubleslit experiment, considering both cases where the particle's position by the slits is measured and where it is not.
 The wave and corpuscular properties of the particle in the model are clarified, and their transition during measurement is explained.
-The extension of the classical 3-space of everyday experience to the space of states not only has the potential to unify classical and quantum perspectives but also provides an alternative interpretation of the famous double-slit experiment.
+It is shown that extending the classical 3-space of everyday experience to the space of states offers a promising route toward unifying classical and quantum perspectives and provides an alternative interpretation of the famous double-slit experiment.